Nimmi: 1950s

 She worked with top heroes like Raj Kapoor (Banwara), and Dev Anand (Sazaa, Aandhiyan).
 To her great advantage, Nimmi formed a very popular and dependable screen pair with Dilip Kumar, after the success of films like Deedar (1951) and Daag (1952).
-Aside from Nargis with whom she co-starred in Barsaat and Deedar, Nimmi also appeared alongside many notable leading ladies including Madhubala (Amar), Suraiya (Shama), Geeta Bali (Usha Kiran), and Meena Kumari (Char Dil Char Rahen (1959).
+Aside from Nargis with whom she co-starred in Barsaat and Deedar, Nimmi also appeared alongside many notable leading ladies including Madhubala (Amar), Suraiya (Shama), Geeta Bali (Usha Kiran), and Meena Kumari (Char Dil Char Rahen).
 Nimmi was also a singer and sang her own songs in the film Bedardi (1951) in which she also acted.
 However, she never continued singing, and recorded songs only for this film.

-Mehboob Khan was next to cast her in Aan (1952).
+Mehboob Khan cast her in Aan (1952).
 The film was made with an extremely large budget.
 Nimmi played one of the female leads.
 Such was Nimmi's popularity at this point that when a first edit of the film was shown to the film's financiers and distributors, they objected that Nimmi's character died too early.
 An extended dream sequence was added to give Nimmi more prominence and screen time in the film.
 Aan was one of the first Indian movies to have a worldwide release.
 The film had an extremely lavish London premiere which Nimmi attended.
 The English version was entitled Savage Princess.
 On the London trip, Nimmi met many western film personalities including Errol Flynn.
 When Flynn attempted to kiss her hand, she pulled it away, exclaiming, "I am an Indian girl, you cannot do that!"
 The incident made the headlines and the press raved about Nimmi as the "... unkissed girl of India".